Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ### Implementation(s)

 NASSA modules are pieces of simulation models that are ultimately algorithms, i.e., finite sequences of formal instructions that receive an input and generate an output.
-Each implementation in a NASSA module should produce the intended sequences (i.e., represent the general program specification) while keeping all steps the more explicit and intelligible as possible.
+Each implementation in a NASSA module should produce the intended sequences (i.e., represent the general program specification) while keeping all steps as explicit and intelligible as possible.

 For example, in "1870-Schliemann-001", the program specification reads: